yasinshahid/OpenEMMA/README.md

     Currently, we support the following models: `GPT-4o`, `LLaVA-1.6-Mistral-7B`, `Llama-3.2-11B-Vision-Instruct`, and `Qwen2-VL-7B-Instruct`.
 To use a specific model, simply pass `gpt`, `llava`, `llama`, and `qwen`as the argument to `--model-path`.

 3. **Output Interpretation**
-    After running the model, Open-EMMA generates the following output in the `./qwen-reults` location:
+    After running the model, OpenEMMA generates the following output in the `./qwen-reults` location:

     - **Waypoints**: A list of future waypoints predicting the ego vehicle’s trajectory.